The fact is, you will always be asked to do more projects than you have resources for.

 Capacity planning timeframe

-Let software do the heavy lifting
+Let resource capacity planning software do the heavy lifting

 It is too easy to make mistakes that are impossible to spot.
-It is far easier, safer and more cost effective to use a dedicated resource capacity planning software solution.
+It is far easier, safer and more cost-effective to use a dedicated resource capacity planning software solution.